SLiSeS: Subsampled Line Search Spectral Gradient Method for Finite Sums: Conclusions

 {\bf Conflicts of interest.} No potential conflict of interest was reported by the authors. \\ [2mm]

-{\bf Funding.} The first author acknowledges financial support received by the INdAM GNCS project ``Metodi di ottimizzazione data-driven: nuove prospettive teoriche e pratiche''.
-The second and third authors were financially supported by the Ministry of Education, Science and Technological Development, Republic of Serbia.
-The fourth author was financially supported by Funda\c c\~ao para a Ci\^encia e a Tecnologia (Portuguese Foundation for Science and Technology) under the scope of the projects UIDB/MAT/00297/2020, and UIDP/MAT/00297/2020 (Centro de Matem\'atica e Aplica\c{c}\~oes). \\ [2mm]
+{\bf Funding.} The first author acknowledges financial support received by the INdAM GNCS and by PNRR - Missione 4 Istruzione e Ricerca - Componente C2 Investimento 1.1, Fondo per il Programma Nazionale di Ricerca e Progetti di Rilevante Interesse Nazionale (PRIN) funded by the European Commission under the NextGeneration EU programme, project ``Advanced optimization METhods for automated central veIn Sign detection in multiple sclerosis from magneTic resonAnce imaging (AMETISTA)'', code: P2022J9SNP, MUR D.D. financing decree n.
+1379 of 1st September 2023 (CUP E53D23017980001), project ``Numerical Optimization with Adaptive Accuracy and Applications to Machine Learning'', code: 2022N3ZNAX MUR D.D. financing decree n.
+973 of 30th June 2023 (CUP B53D23012670006).
+The second and third authors were financially supported by the Science Fund of the Republic of Serbia, Grant no. 7359, Project LASCADO.
+The fourth author was financially supported by Funda\c c\~ao para a Ci\^encia e a Tecnologia (Portuguese Foundation for Science and Technology) under the scope of the projects UIDB/MAT/00297/2020 (doi.org/10.54499/UIDB/00297/2020), and UIDP/MAT/00297/2020 (doi.org/10.54499/UIDP/00297/2020) (Centro de Matem\'atica e Aplica\c{c}\~oes). \\ [2mm]

 {\bf Data availability.} The codes and datasets generated during and/or analyzed during the current study are available from the authors on reasonable request. \\ [2mm]